zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 says, “Sorry.
 It’s either I’m worked up or I fall a sleep.”
 Ellen is saying there are one of two possibilities right now: either she fall s asleep or she gets worked up.
 “To be worked up” means to have a lot of energy, to  have a lot of nervousness or anxiety.

 Ellen says, “Tomorrow’s test is a make-or-break one  for me.”
 The phrase “make- or-break” means it’s something that is extremely im portant.
 It’s something that will decide whether you succeed or fail at somethin g.
-A make-or-break test would be one that would determine, for example, if you ar e going to pass a class or not.
+A make-or-break test would be one that would determine, for example, if you are going to pass a class or not.
 Ellen says, “I’ve got to do well,” meaning “I have to do well on the test.”

 Adam says, “I don’t see how you can get any studyin g done when you’re strung out on caffeine.”
 “To be strung (strung) out” on so me substance or drug means to be affected in a very negative way, usually because  you’ve taken a lot of a certain drug.
 Ellen has drunk a lot of coffee, and therefore consumed a lot of “caffeine” (caffeine).
 “Caffeine” is the chemical s ubstance found in coffee, as well as other drinks, that can make you feel awake and e nergetic, but could also make you, if you drink too much of it, jittery and nervous.